JAnicaTZ/TreeOfKnowledge/MISLI-SVATKO-DA-JE-MENI-LAKO.md

 - how long the arrangement remains valid; and
 - how either party may end it.

-The preferred supporters are those who understand that TREE is not merely another fashionable AI label, but an existing logic project with original source code, working calculators and a long-term educational and explainability mission.
+The preferred supporters are those who understand that TREE is not merely another fashionable AI label.

+It is an existing logic project with:

+- original source code;
+- working calculators;
+- explicit reasoning procedures;
+- more than two decades of history; and
+- a long-term educational and explainability mission.

 The immediate objective is not unlimited funding.